Steve Justice

-Steven Justice (born May 26, 1984) is an American former college and professional football player who was a center in the National Football League (NFL) and United Football League (UFL).
-He played college football for Wake Forest University, and earned consensus All-American honors.
-He was drafted by the Indianapolis Colts in the sixth round of the 2008 NFL Draft, and has played for the NFL's Colts, and the UFL's New York Sentinels and Florida Tuskers.
+Steven Justice (born May 26, 1984) is an American former professional football player who was a center in the National Football League (NFL) and United Football League (UFL).
+He played college football for the Wake Forest Demon Deacons, earning consensus All-American honors in 2007.
+He was selected by the Indianapolis Colts in the sixth round of the 2008 NFL draft, and has played for the NFL's Colts, and the UFL's New York Sentinels, Florida Tuskers, and Virginia Destroyers.

-Early years
+Early life

 Justice was born in Lancaster, Pennsylvania.
 He played high school football at New Smyrna Beach High School in New Smyrna Beach, Florida.

 College career

 Justice attended Wake Forest University in Winston-Salem, North Carolina, and played for coach Jim Grobe's Wake Forest Demon Deacons football team from 2003 to 2007.
 He redshirted as a true freshman in 2003.
 Along with Steve Vallos, he anchored a standout offensive line as Wake Forest won the 2006 ACC Championship and reached the Orange Bowl.
 Justice was a first-team All-Atlantic Coast Conference (ACC) selection in 2006 and 2007.
 As a senior in 2007, he was recognized as a consensus first-team All-American.